Our Fisher & Paykel Appliance Review

 // Cooking

 Stephen loves to talk about how many cooking functions this thing has.
 Fisher & Paykel lists 17 functions which we think is kind of funny/ambitious but it certainly does more than any oven we have ever owned.
 The display walks you through all of the different modes - aero bake, aero broil, air fry, bake, broil, classic bake, and the list goes on.
-As not super serious cooks we use about 3-4 of the modes consistently and mostly guess what the other modes might do - sometimes selecting one just for fun.
+As not super serious cooks we use about 3-4 of the modes consistently, and mostly guess what the other modes might do - sometimes selecting one just for fun.

 // Air Frying

-Hands down, this is the mode we looked forward to trying for months.
+Hands down, this is the mode we looked forward to trying for the most.
 We have never owned an air fryer and people love their air fryers.
 If you don’t know - air frying is baking but with a lot of air circulation, reducing the moisture content of the food and making it crispy (feel free to correct me if I am wrong).
 Let me tell you - it works - and its amazing.
 We have spent multiple nights thinking up things to air fry and have not been disappointed yet.

 // Food Probe

-I want the oven to treat the probe like it treats the timer function, but instead of time, temperature.
+I want the oven to treat the probe like it treats the timer function, but instead of time, internal temperatures.
 I want to set it to a target temperature, and get notified with a chime when achieved.
 This oven just doesn’t do that - you have to use the food selector.
 Lastly - if the probe is plugged in, I want to see the temperature on the screen no matter what.
 Overall, I am pretty disappointed by this.

 // Takeaways